kean/articles/2017-06-11-introducting-rxnuke.markdown

 ## Use Cases

-I'm going to go throught a number of real world uses case and see how they can be implemented using `RxNuke`:
+I'm going to go through a number of real world uses case and see how they can be implemented using `RxNuke`:

 - [Going From Low to High Resolution](#huc_low_to_high)
 - [Loading the First Available Image](#huc_loading_first_avail)